 3.2.5 Labour: Employment and Training

 From all these perspectives, it is advantageous to have most of a country’s population gainfully employed.
-This, though, is difficult to achieve when circumstances are changing rapidly.
+This, though, is difficult to achieve when circumstances are changing rapidly, and the lack of availability of suitable labour can become a constraint on economic activity.
 As old technologies become superseded, those who were involved with them have to move on – often with wrenching social consequences – but, as will be seen later, government attempts to protect jobs are at best temporary and can be bad for the economy as a whole (18.104.22.168).

-- When people have to change jobs they are likely to need re-training.
+● People are likely to need re-training if they have to change jobs.
 Technology-driven change creates a need for repeated re-education throughout a person’s life.

 Some training can best be provided by employers, if it is for job-specific skills, and apprenticeships can provide both education and experience.
 There is an economic justification for some government spending on training, to increase the competitiveness of the country as a whole, either by providing specialist institutions or by funding private organisations.